Marvelrex/denos.lab.io/resource/interview_doctoral.md

-## Technical Interview in ILLIDAN Lab
+## Technical Interview in DENOS Lab

 If you are shortlisted for a technical interview for our doctoral positions, we will email you in Dec or Jan for details (for Fall candidates).
 The interview is typically 1 hour in length and has several components.
 * [10 minutes] A brief **introduction** of yourself, your background, research interest, and your career goals.